Public Drinking Water Branch

 The Missouri Department of Natural Resources routinely posts a list of drinking water systems that have chronically failed to do required bacteriological testing.
 The department requires all public water systems to test for bacteria at least once a month to verify that these systems are providing safe drinking water to the public.
 While failing to monitor does not necessarily mean that the water is unsafe, routine testing is a crucial part of maintaining a safe water supply.

-The type of bacteria monitored is called total coliform bacteria.
+The group of bacteria monitored is called total coliform bacteria.
 These are common in the environment and generally not harmful by themselves.
 They do indicate the water may be contaminated with organisms that can cause disease.
 Disease symptoms include diarrhea, cramps, nausea, possible jaundice and associated headaches and fatigue.
-The presence of these bacteria can result from a number of problems.
-These could be due to an improperly constructed or deteriorating well, inadequate water treatment, or contamination in the distribution system, including water towers and the mains that distribute the water.

 If a sample tests positive for total coliform bacteria, further testing is then performed for fecal coliform or E. coli, bacteria which can directly cause gastrointestinal illness.
 Most samples that test positive for total coliform test negative for fecal coliform or E. coli.
 The total coliform positive samples that are listed tested negative for fecal coliform or E. coli unless specifically stated otherwise.

 Counties with systems listed are presented in alphabetical order.
 Systems are given in alphabetical order within each county.
-Unless otherwise noted, these establishments are open year-round.
 The cities and counties are given as location references only.
 Counties with a number of systems listed have a large number of public water systems, most of which are in compliance with drinking water regulations.

 For more information, contact the department's Public Drinking Water Branch at 800-361-4827 or 573-751-5331.